nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-rest-proxy-app/README.md

 This is a simple SPA that demonstrates how the _Mashroom Portal_ proxy could be used to connect to a REST API that cannot be reached directly by the client.

-It fetches data from the SpaceX API, but connects through the Portal.
+It fetches data *rocketlaunch.live*, but connects through the Portal.
 So the actual endpoint will not be visible in the browser.

 ## Usage